Samuele Ricci: Torino

 On 30 January 2022, Ricci was loaned to Torino with a conditional obligation to purchase.
 On 28 January 2023, he scored his first goal for Torino in a 2–2 draw away against former club Empoli.

 AC Milan

 On 3 July 2025, Ricci completed his transfer to AC Milan from Torino for a fee of €23 million + €1.5 million in bonuses.
 He signed a contract until 30 June 2029, with an option in the club's favour for an extension until 30 June 2030, and chose to wear the shirt number 4.
 Before his transfer eventually happened, he had already been linked with the move to Milan since April 2020, his debut season in senior football, with the club's numerous offers to sign the player turned down by both Empoli and Torino.

+Loan to Como

+On 29 August 2026, Ricci moved to fellow Serie A club Como, on loan for the 2026–27 season, for an estimated €2 million fee and the option to make the move permanent at the end of the season.

 International career

 Ricci was first called up to the Italy under-17 team in December 2017 for a friendly against France.

 Ricci was selected in the senior Italy squad for the 2022 Finalissima against Argentina on 1 June 2022 – as well as 2022–23 UEFA Nations League group stage matches against Germany (twice), Hungary, England – between 4 and 14 June 2022.
 He debuted against Germany in the latter tournament on 4 June.